AdobeDocs/workfront.fr-FR/help/quicksilver/planning/records/manage-records-in-planning-section.md

 <!--add also Group and Company when they are available-->

-# Gestion des connexions d’enregistrements à partir d’objets Workfront
+# Gérer les connexions d’enregistrement à partir d’objets Workfront

 <!--<span class="preview">The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview environment for all customers.
 After the monthly releases to Production, the same features are also available in the Production environment for customers who enabled fast releases. </span>